facebookresearch/ParlAI/projects/controllable_dialogue/README.md

     -wd extrep_2gram:-3.5,extrep_nonstopword:-1e20,intrep_nonstopword:-1e20 \
     --set-controls question:7

-This will create a json file containing the output and other automatic metrics for the question-controlled CT model with z=7.
+This will create a json file containing the output and automatic metrics for the provided model configuration (here, question-controlled CT model with z=7 and WD repetition control).
 The script `eval_wordstat.py` always places the json file in the same place as the model file.
-The script can take a while to complete (you can set e.g. `--num-examples 512` to generate a script on a subset of the data).
+The script can take a while to complete - you can set e.g. `--num-examples 512` to generate output on a smaller number of examples.

 Note: Due to changes in ParlAI, there might be some small differences between the json file created via this method, and the json files downloadable in the